SuperOfficeDocs/superoffice-docs/docs/automation/trigger/set-validation-rules.md

 {
   ed.setMessage("Please type in a Org.Nr");
   blockExecution = true;
-}// If the orgNr field has letters or is not 9 digits else if(!orgNr.isDigit() || orgNr.getLength() != 9)
+}// If the orgNr field has letters or is not 9 digits else if(!orgNr.isDigit() || orgNr.getLength() != 9)
 {
   ed.setMessage("Please type in a valid Org.Nr (9 digits)");